yume-chan/next-pwa/README.md

 ## About this fork

+This fork fixes:

-This fork fixed an issue that when using PNPM, fallback page (`_offline.tsx`) can't be built because `babel-loader` was not found.
+1. When using PNPM, can't build fallback service worker (`_offline.js`) script because `babel-loader` was not found.
+2. When `basePath` is set in `next.config.js`, fallback page path is not correct.

 ## Original README